Speech sounds

 Supporting Phonological Awareness (14 minutes)

-Cued Articulation (4 minutes)
+Cued Articulation (four minutes)

 An introduction to speech sounds